Introduction

 In a healthy individual, an appropriate amount of salt is reabsorbed and an appropriate amount is excreted, leading to neutral effects on blood pressure

-When we have this excess sodium in the blood without the ability to excrete it, then the salt-blood pressure hypothesis rings true.
+When we have this excess sodium in the blood without the ability to excrete it, then the salt-blood pressure hypothesis is true.
 The chronic increased fluid volume within the bloodstream will raise blood pressure.

 Low Potassium Intakes Coupled with High Sodium Intakes

-However, if someone is eating mostly whole foods, potassium intake naturally rises.
-Potassium is rich in a lot of different whole foods, and you’re most likely getting enough if you just eat a varied whole foods diet.
-Combine that with the fact that there’s minimal extra sodium in whole foods, you can salt your food to taste and be getting a good balance.
+Many whole foods are rich in potassium, and someone eating mainly whole foods is most likely getting enough potassium daily.
+Combine that with the fact that there’s minimal additional sodium content in whole foods, you can salt your food to taste and maintain sodium consumption within dietary guidelines.

 Dangers of a Low Sodium Diet

-For everyone else, let’s now dive into the potential dangers of restricting salt intake too much.
+Let’s now dive into the potential dangers of restricting salt intake too much.

 Increased Heart Rate

-One of the larger dangers of restricting salt intake; when you restrict salt intake, your blood fluid volume goes down.
-When this happens, the RAAS system we talked about earlier activates, and this causes increases in aldosterone to maintain blood pressure, but it also causes increases in the catecholamines, epinephrine and norepinephrine.
-These are the primary hormones of the sympathetic nervous system, which in turn increases heart rate.
+When you restrict salt intake, your blood fluid volume goes down.
+When this happens, the RAAS system we talked about earlier activates, and this causes increases in aldosterone to maintain blood pressure, but it also causes increases in epinephrine and norepinephrine.
+These are the primary hormones of the sympathetic nervous system, which, when increased, also increase your heart rate.

 Raises Insulin Levels

-However, higher basal insulin levels have knock-on effects on a lot of other things and is one reason why, when some people restrict salt, they begin to have a lot of sugar cravings.
-Higher insulin floating through the bloodstream is directly damaging to the endothelial lining and promotes atherosclerosis.
-If let gone on long enough, this could lead to insulin resistance and raise risk for metabolic syndrome and Type 2 Diabetes.
+However, higher basal insulin levels have knock-on effects on a lot of other things and are one reason why, when some people reduce sodium intake, they begin to have a lot of sugar cravings.
+Higher insulin floating through the bloodstream is directly damaging to the endothelial lining (the lining of the arteries) and is a major risk factor for atherosclerosis (thickening or hardening of the arteries caused by a buildup of plaque in the inner lining of an artery).

 Kidney and Adrenal Stress

 The kidneys, at a simplified level, are a fantastic filter.
-The human body has on average, 1 to 1.5 gallons of blood and the kidneys filter this entire volume of blood around 40 times per day, which results in around 3.2 to 3.6 pounds of salt filtered per day.
+The human body has, on average, 1 to 1.5 gallons of blood, and the kidneys filter this entire volume of blood around 40 times per day, which results in around 3.2 to 3.6 pounds of salt filtered per day.

 Triglycerides and Cholesterol

-Rises in triglycerides and LDL cholesterol are consistently seen in RCTs (gold standard of studies) that restrict salt.
-Even as far back as the original DASH trial that spawned the DASH diet (for those unaware, one of the first sodium restricted diet protocols).
-In that trial, only modest reductions in blood pressure were seen in already hypertensive individuals from restricting salt intake, but triglycerides and LDL increased significantly.
+Even as far back as the original DASH trial that spawned the DASH diet (this was one of the first sodium-restricted diet protocols).
+In that trial, only modest reductions in blood pressure were seen by reducing dietary sodium in already hypertensive individuals, but triglycerides and LDL increased significantly.

 Triglycerides are one of the more important markers on a lipid panel, and elevated levels can indicate insulin resistance.
 Insulin levels play highly into triglyceride levels, so this makes sense if the diet was also raising the insulin levels.

-This all may sound a little bit scary, but I wouldn’t go in the exact opposite direction and start taking salt shots every few hours or anything like that.
-This is really only seen in salt-restricted states, which just so happens to fall around the current american guidelines for salt intake which are 2300mg/day.
-Yes, alot of those above effects have occurred at sodium intakes between 1500 – 2300 mg/day, which has spurred a lot of controversy in the scientific world with a lot of prominent experts pushing to increase the sodium guidelines.
+Yes, a lot of those above effects have occurred at sodium intakes between 1,500–2,300 mg/day, which has spurred a lot of controversy in the scientific world with a lot of prominent experts pushing to increase the sodium dietary guidelines for Americans.

 However, there are other factors that may increase your need for salt:

-This figure should be especially paid attention to once someone transitions into a VLC or keto diet strategy from a mixed diet.
+Sodium intake should be especially paid attention to once someone transitions into a very low-calorie or keto diet strategy from a mixed diet.
 During the transition period, the kidneys waste even more sodium since the kidneys haven’t adapted to the new state yet.
-After about a month, the kidneys start conserving a bit more sodium, but needs are still increased compared to a mixed diet.

 Chronically Low Calorie